On this page

 They must also disclose their security practices and how they plan to protect personal information.
 Finally, app developers must also provide a Privacy Policy with their apps.
 Google will place all of this information within a new "safety" section on Google Play.

-Let's take a deeper look at what the requirements are and how to satisfy them.
+Let's take a deeper look at what Google's requirements are and how to satisfy them.

 - Follows Google's Families policy